 I couldn’t find a school that met all of the criteria.
 The day finally came to gather all of my research, resources, and contacts with other change agents, and create a model school.
 I had been synthesizing everything I learned and created the Personalized Education Philosophy as part of a university course.
 I began connecting with key people I worked with in the past, including one who I took on as a business partner since he had a degree in business and experience as an administrator in personalized learning programs.
 With a small group of educators passionate about the philosophy’s tenets, we implemented a learning model based on the philosophy to create Christa McAuliffe School of Arts & Sciences.

 Okay, so that is definitely the short version of the story.
 It went through many steps, required slaying dragons in the form of unethical administrators, criminal CFOs, and really confused school boards.
-In the end, we decided to create a private school in 2009 so we could maintain quality control to show how the model worked.
-We then opened our doors to public schools to use what we created so that all students could potentially benefit.
+In spite of these extra challenges, we created a private school in 2009 so we could maintain quality control to show how the model worked, and we then opened our doors to public schools to use what we created so that all students could potentially benefit.